Lepajewski/Publish-Subsribe-MQ/README.md

 Multiple clients can publish on the same topic.

 ## Authors
-Project was created for subject Computer Networks part 2.
+Project was created for subject Computer Networks #2.

 Szymon Kaczmarek 148056

 Łukasz Kania 148077

 # Broker functionalities